California Payday Loan Laws: What Borrowers Need to Know

 Document all violations with screenshots, emails, and written communications.
 File a complaint with the California DFPI at dfpi.ca.gov/file-a-complaint or call 1-866-275-2677.
 You can also contact legal aid organizations for assistance.
 DFPI takes violations seriously and investigates complaints against licensed and unlicensed lenders operating in California.

 No more financial stress, just good, straightforward fast payday loans online California-based, from your local reliable, secure lender.
-Get in touch with our friendly customer care team if you have any questions – or Give Me Cash here.
+Get in touch with our friendly customer care team if you have any questions – or Apply Now here.